The best gaming monitors in 2024

 How we test the best gaming monitors

-Firstly we put each gaming monitor through our standard benchmark testing.
-We use a Klein K10 colorimeter to detect the brightness, sRGB and DCI-P3 color gamut of the gaming monitor’s display.
+We put each gaming monitor through our standard benchmark testing by using a Klein K10 colorimeter to detect the brightness, sRGB, and DCI-P3 color gamut of the gaming monitor’s display.
 Then we evaluate each aspect of the gaming monitor, including its ports, performance, design and speakers.

 When it comes to the display, we typically play around 3 games of varying genres to get a feel of what each kind of game looks like on the display.
 We’ll also watch a movie trailer to see how watching live action stuff is presented on-screen.
 During our testing, we go through all of the modes and settings to determine which is best for each viewing experience.